 To be perfectly truthful, Pistachio Cardamom Cake is more of a tea cake than a frosted, celebratory cake.
 That’s the kind I prefer.
 A slice that can be pleasurably eaten for breakfast or with a cup of tea in the afternoon.
 Of course, this cake taste great at the end of dinner, too.
 But just to say, it’s not a super sweet cake!

 If you love pistachios and are looking for the same flavor and color of the pistachio ice cream of your childhood, this cake will leave you slightly underwhelmed.
-That’s because pistachios ice cream usually uses artifical flavoring and coloring.
-What we think is real pistachio flavor is actually an amped up approximation of the real thing.
+That’s because pistachio desserts are flavored with artificial flavoring and coloring.
+What we think is real pistachio flavor is actually an amped-up approximation of the real thing.

 A simple, modern cake that’s mixed in one bowl.
 Not too sweet.
 A dense yet tender crumb.
 Fragrant cardamom to up the sophistication factor.
 A generous studding of pistachios on top.
 Plus, an optional glaze for those who need a little more sweetness.